tadejf84/js-range-slider/README.md

-# Concentric Circular Range Slider with JS and SVG
+# Concentric Circular Range Slider with JS

 This slider is built with vanilla JS.
 It's reusable, customizable and easy to use.